bytecodealliance/wasmtime/docs/contributing-architecture.md

    point the module is ready to be instantiated.

-A `wasmtime::Module` is an atomically-reference-counted object where upon instantiation into a `Store` the `Store` will hold a strong reference to the internals of the module.
+A `wasmtime::Module` is an atomically-reference-counted object where upon instantiation into a `Store`, the `Store` will hold a strong reference to the internals of the module.
 This means that all instances of a `wasmtime::Module` share the same compiled code.
 Additionally a `wasmtime::Module` is one of the few objects that lives outside of a `wasmtime::Store`.
 This means that